-Compared to 40 years ago, more households are working longer hours and to top that off, and there is an ever-increasing number of people who have chosen to keep their cat safely indoors.
-Which means cats are spending more time in the home on their own.
+Compared to 40 years ago, more households are working longer hours and to top that off, there is an ever-increasing number of people who have chosen to keep their cats safely indoors.
+This means cats are spending more time in the home on their own.

 Aren’t cats independent?